MaudeDavidLab/M3_Phyloseq_Analysis/README.md

 Within the "/scripts" folder there a series of rmd files and associated html outputs.
 The "/results" folder houses most of the output from the scripts.
 Some of the files require that previous scripts are ran beforehand.
 The following is the order in which they were ran for the analysis:

-###1.
-Dada2

-Process raw reads from fastq files.

-###2.
-Filtering/Nomalization (filtering_normalization.Rmd)
+### Filtering/Nomalization (filtering_normalization.Rmd)
-Heading in manuscript: "Normalization and Taxa Filtration"
+**Heading in manuscript:** "Normalization and Taxa Filtration"

-Description: Take raw 16s counts, normalize using DeSeq2, CSS, and total sum scaling.
+**Description:** Take raw 16s counts, normalize using DeSeq2, CSS, and total sum scaling.
 Remove taxa that are not present in more than 3% of samples.
 Remove taxa that vary significantly over time within individuals.
 Call clean_mapping to reformat survey answers into numerals.
 Please see normalization_choices.R to see analyses that were used to selecte DeSeq2 as the chosen normalization method.

-Output Files:
+**Output Files:**

-###3.
-Metadata comparison between ASD and TD siblings (metadata_analysis.Rmd)
+### Metadata comparison between ASD and TD siblings (metadata_analysis.Rmd)
 Heading in manuscript: "Demographics, diet, and lifestyle differences between cohorts"

 Description: Contains the chi-square tests, wilcoxon ranked-sum tests, and mixed repeated measures anovas performed on the metadata.
 In addition, there are breakdown tables created for a variety of demographic information from the participants